 signs of emotional dissonance

-Emotionally, you might feel disconnected from yourself, experience frustration, or build up resentment—especially in relationships or at work.
-This disconnect, which is an antecedent, can also cause low job satisfaction, and turnover in organizational behavior, or strain your relationships, as you’re not able to be fully authentic.
+Emotionally, you may become resentful, feel alienated from yourself, or become frustrated, particularly in relationships or at work.
+As an antecedent, this mismatch can also lead to low job satisfaction, turnover in organizational behavior, or strained relationships because it prevents you from being completely authentic.

 impact of emotional dissonance